 Benefits under pension insurance are only granted if a claim is submitted.
 When you have returned to your home country or have gone to another Member State, you or your survivors may also apply for your German pensions to the competent institution of that country.
-You are advised to submit your pension claim before reaching pensionable age.
+You are advised to submit your pension claim before reaching pensionable age (see Part I, 4, B).